Simba: Phuh! You can't do anything to me!

 - Simba when he questions why Zazu is acting so afraid of the hyenas when he said earlier that they were "slobbery, mangy, stupid poachers".
 Said hyenas are, of course, right in front of them.
-It's not completely played straight, since Simba isn't so much an idiot as an innocent child, and Zazu teaching him to be racist is a bad idea.
+It's not completely played straight since Simba isn't so much an idiot as an innocent child.

 - A second example later on, when Mufasa corners the three Hyenas after they tried to kill Simba.
 Shenzi and Banzai immediately insist that they had no idea Simba is Mufasa's son; then Ed spills the beans.